 NSI3000 – CMOS Image Sensor Chip

-The NSI3000 is designed for Machine Vision applications, is using 8 rows of 2048 pixels made of 4 rows of 4μm x 8μm pixels and 4 rows of 4μm x 4μm pixels.
-Binning of the large pixels provides high sensitivity while the small pixels can provide a fine signal with effective resolution of 8192 with low power dissipation and compact size.
+The NSI3000 is designed for Machine Vision applications.
+It is composed of 8 rows of 2048 pixels each, of which 4 rows are of 4µm x 8µm pixels and 4 rows are of 4µm x 4µm pixels.
+Binning the large pixels provide Ultra-high sensitivity while using the small pixels provide a fine signal with effective resolution of 8192 pixels with low power dissipation and compact size.

-The NSI3000 is designed for programmable high frame rate speeds, allowing better analysis and reaction to events.
+The NSI3000 supports programmable high frame rate speeds, allowing better analysis and reaction to events.